jeroen1322/xml2htaccess/README.md

 The script will run and display a page with the HTACCESS data.
 Copy this and paste it in to the correct file.
 Or whatever you want to do with it.
 The output will be written to xml2htaccess.html (if not given a different name), on your server, and if you want, to your computer.

+#WordPress plugin
+Just made a quick WP plugin, because we use a lot of WP at my internship comanpy.
+So it seemed logical to do so.
+It is basically the same as the standalone script.
+It can be downloaded at http://www.jeroengrooten.nl/xml2htaccess.zip.
+It is not tested or anything so USE AT YOUR OWN RISK!

 #Planned improvements
 -Write a unit test to test everything.